Jawaharlal Nehru: Subsequent elections: 1957, 1962

-In the 1957 elections, Under the leadership of Nehru, the Indian National Congress easily won a second term in power, taking 371 of the 494 seats.
+In the 1957 elections, under Nehru's leadership, the Indian National Congress easily won a second term in power, taking 371 of the 494 seats.
 They gained an extra seven seats (the size of the Lok Sabha had been increased by five) and their vote share increased from 45.0% to 47.8%.
-The INC won nearly five times more votes than the Communist Party, the second largest party.
+The INC won nearly five times more votes than the Communist Party, the second-largest party.

 In 1962, Nehru led the Congress to victory with a diminished majority.
-The numbers who voted for Communist and socialist parties grew, although some right-wing groups like Bharatiya Jana Sangh also did well.
+The numbers who voted for the Communist and socialist parties grew, although some right-wing groups like Bharatiya Jana Sangh also did well.